 For full REPORT, download it from REPORTS section.

 |Title||Published Date||Expiry Date||Open|

-AHRRAO is conducting an in-depth study on citizens' access to justice in northern Afghanistan
+AHRRAO is conducting an in-depth study on citizens' access to impartial trail in north Afghanistan

 RECENT ACTIVITY 2

 Hayatullah Jawad, AHRRAO Executive Director has been invited by German Bundestag and the Federal Government, to Germany for a fact-finding tour